SimonXIX/personal_server_docker/README.md

-# Docker Compose and Nginx configuration for simonxix.com
+# Docker Compose configuration for simonxix.com

-This repository is the Docker Compose and Nginx configuration for the SSD virtual server running https://simonxix.com and other *.simonxix.com websites.
-It's potentially useful for anyone looking to deploy WordPress, Sandstorm, GoAccess, Joplin Server, or PHP against Nginx in Docker Compose.
+This repository is the Docker Compose configuration for the Virtual Private Server running https://simonxix.com and other *.simonxix.com websites and services.
+It's potentially useful for anyone looking to deploy Docker Compose with a variety of services including Flask, Ghost, GoAccess, Joplin Server, Podfetch, Sandstorm, and WordPress all running through a Nginx reverse proxy.

 ## Technical details

+IPv4 address: 193.108.55.54

-IP address: 82.163.79.194
+IPv6 address: 2001:1600:13:101::1120

 Operating system: Ubuntu 24.04.1 LTS

-Processors: 4 cores
+Processors: 4 CPU

-RAM: 1GB
+RAM: 4 GB

-Hard disk space: 50 GB
+Hard disk space: 80 GB

-Bandwidth: 3TB
+Bandwidth: 500 Mb/s

+Location: Satigny

 ## Docker Compose

 All running services on simonxix.com are running as Docker containers.
-These run from /home/simonxix/docker and currently includes MySQL, WordPress (PHP), Apache Solr, GoAccess, Nginx, and Sandstorm.
+These run from separate folders in /home/simonxix/docker and currently includes MySQL, WordPress (PHP), Apache Solr, GoAccess, Nginx, and Sandstorm.

 `sudo docker-compose down`